-Welcome to the home page of the Northern Ireland Region of U3As This website is manned by the NI Region of U3As.
-There are currently 25 different U3As in Northern Ireland with around 6,500 members – the latest was in Banbridge.
+There are currently 24 different U3As in Northern Ireland with around 6,500 members – and a fifth is about to start in Donaghadee.
 Each U3A is different, each a charity in its own right, affiliated to The Third Age Trust and most with their own websites.
-To find the nearest U3A to you check the Find a U3A page above If there is not a U3A near you please contact firstname.lastname@example.org and we can help start a new one.
+To find the nearest U3A to you check the Local U3As page above If there is not a U3A near you please contact firstname.lastname@example.org and we can help start a new one.

 Interest Groups: U3As comprise a number of interest groups which run weekly, fortnightly, monthly or just occasionally, meeting in halls, club premises or members’ houses.
 They cater for a very wide range of topics, reflecting the interests of the group leaders who are volunteer members, except in the case of activities like pilates or yoga where there are health and safety considerations .
 The leaders are often assisted by convenors who look after the practicalities of running a group ie membership, premises, refreshments etc.